kevinpastor/zmk-config/README.md

 ## Changelog

+### 2025-02-25

+- Create a mirrored alpha layer
+    - Having the right-hand side keys available on the left-hand side is useful when doing operations that requires the mouse (e.g. moving the mouse cursor and then pressing Enter).

 ### 2024-10-31

 - Move the gaming layer toggle key as well as the Bluetooth profile selection keys on the other hand.